 HARUM SCARUM 1965

-Even though Mary Ann Mobley (from Girl Happy) costars in Harum Scarum, it is a terrible movie I had to take out of the wrapper after 20 years, and I have no need ever to watch again.
+Even though Mary Ann Mobley (from Girl Happy) costars in Harum Scarum, it is a terrible movie I had to take out of the wrapper after 20 years, but it is a great soundtrack.
 Elvis plays a Singer / Actor who makes Sheik movies and is invited to the desert but gets kidnapped until he promises to kill the King but Elvis’ character refuses and instead falls in love with the King’s daughter played my Mary Ann Mobley.

 * FRANKIE AND JOHNNY 1966

 Although I had to take his DVD out of the wrapper after 20 years, I do like this movie.
+It’s my 10th favorite Elvis Movie.
 I think I like Frankie and Johnny because as it is set at the turn of the century it is different from the rest of the movies Elvis was doing at the time.
+And there is a lot of Jerry Schilling in it!
 It is loosely based on the song.
 Elvis plays a riverboat singer Johnny who is a gambler.
 Johnny spends time with his boss’ girlfriend Nellie Bly (played by Nancy Kovack) because a gypsy told him a red head would bring him luck.
 Johnny’s girlfriend, Frankie (played by The Beverly Hillbillies‘ Donna Douglas) becomes jealous.
 Harry Morgan (Colonel Potter from tv’s MASH) costars.
 Harry Morgan’s character writes a song for a production on the riverboat and the song is of course “Frankie and Johnny” where Frankie shoots Johnny after seeing him with Nelly Bly.
 This movie gets panned a lot, but I actually like it and find it refreshing.
 Oh and there is a nice little cameo by Jerry Schilling in the casino.